 Clients can elect to have CCTC serve as custodian of their assets.
-CCTC's sub-custodian is Reliance Trust Company.
-Reliance Trust Company is a bank and trust company chartered by the state of Georgia and regulated by the Georgia Department of Banking.
-Clients should receive and carefully review their statements from Reliance Trust Company ("RTC").
+CCTC's sub-custodian is Reliance Trust Company ("RTC").
+RTC is a bank and trust company chartered by the state of Georgia and regulated by the Georgia Department of Banking.
+Clients should carefully review their custody statements, which are produced and delivered by RTC.
 RTC's address is: